 Applicant

-Refers to the person applying for approval under SMP.
+Refers to the person or unit applying for approval under SMP.

 Drugs Commodity Approver

-A DO appointed by a Head of Section to monitor the purchases of medicines and poisons within the UQ procurement system and approve those if the purchase complies with this SMP.
+A Drugs and Poisons Officer appointed by a Head of Section to monitor the purchase of medicines and poisons within the UQ procurement system and approve those if the purchase conforms with this SMP.

 Drugs and Poisons Officer (DO)